DrBenjamin/BenBio/README.md

 # BenBio Watch

-A Biorhythm app for the iPhone, Apple Watch and MacOS.
+A Biorhythm app for the iPhone, Apple Watch and MacOS X.